Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

             Just playing back a video stream in a VM takes a sizable amount of processing power.
     - Did I mention that attempting to screen-share in VMWare blue-screens the whole VM?
 Well, unless you disable Hardware Acceleration in Virtual machine settings.
-    - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screen-share an MPV view.
 4. Using [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) package from AUR.
    this uses system installation of electron instead of what discord bundles.
-    - So in an event this bug is fixed in electron, we may get the fix instantly (very unlikely, read next section)
+    - So in an event this bug is fixed in electron, we may get the fix instantly
+      - or if we decide to throw together a hacked version of electron that just makes a sink when appropriate function is called
+      - very unlikely, because it may require some other modifications on the web app side
+        - it's possible we can do those with BetterDiscord, see the next section.
     - I'm not good enough to just fix this bug but this is a good starting point if you want to give it a try
         - and maybe give them a PR after fixing, and if they reject it, just make a PKGBUILD repo that applies your patch, put on GitHub, doesn't matter.
         - This is like, the best solution to this problem, if you are good enough.
 5. A BetterDiscord plugin
     - I tried this approach as well and got absolutely nowhere, due to the lack of experience I have.
+      - There is/was literally zero documentation about the relevant things necessary for this to happen.
     - This could go along with [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) in an event this is fixed in electron.
     - Maybe if there is someone who knows how to make BetterDiscord plugins could rig something up?
         - Maybe give us a sink we can direct audio to.
-    - Since this was fixed on a Mac, maybe someone could try that 'Emulator' plugin BD has when it gets updated on canary and see where it goes
+    - Since this was fixed on a Mac, maybe someone could try that 'Emulator' plugin BD has when on canary it gets updated to support the new BD and see where it goes
 6. Reverse engineer how Discord sends a stream and make a small console based app to run an encode with and stream.
    - preferably it would just emulate an RTMP server where OBS or ffmpeg would stream to, and it would forward that to discord.